panopset/oregon/README.md

 Project to look at [CVE-2021-44228](https://nvd.nist.gov/vuln/detail/CVE-2021-44228).

+## Prerequisites

+* You'll need some of the Panopset projects (compat, ophoneypot, opmysql, and opspring), easiest way to get thim in your local repo is:

+    git clone github:/panopset/src
+    cd src/shoring
+    mvn install

 ## Structure

 Naming convention for our stuff will be Oregon cities, we'll keep the names of copied code from cybereason and mbechler.